HarmonyEarth/react-typescript-webpack-swc-template/README.md

 # React 18 Typescript Webpack with SWC-Loader no CRA

 Hey there fellow developers.
-I created this React Webpack template to as a test to see if I could achieve speeds similar to Vite.
+I created this React Webpack template to see if I could achieve speeds similar to Vite.
 This required me to use the [SWC-Loader](https://swc.rs/docs/usage/swc-loader).
 Also the Webpack config is in TS.
 If for some reason you want a modern React app with Webpack and don't want to use [Nx](https://nx.dev/nx-api/webpack), hopefully this template can work for you.

 ## Getting Started